 Our workshops cover a range of essential service management topics in a relaxed environment, with between 10 and 15 attendees.
-Lasting a full day, normally from 9.30-4.30, the events follow a basic format but also allow some flexibility so that the facilitator can cover issues of direct concern to delegates.
+Lasting a full day, normally from 9.30-4.30, the events follow a basic format but also allows some flexibility so that the facilitator can cover issues of direct concern to delegates.
 The core elements are:

 These events focus on topics of particular interest to members, similar to seminars but with fewer structured speaker sessions and more discussion and networking.
 The current regional areas are London and South East, Midland and East Anglia, South West and Wales, North, Scotland, and Northern Ireland.